 Mt.
 San Antonio College encourages applications from students holding or attempting to obtain the F-1 Visa.
 The following items are required from international applicants:

-- TOEFL (minimum score of 133 on the computer-based test,or 450 on the paper-based test, or a score of 45 on the Internet-based test).
-Information regarding TOEFL may be obtained at www.toefl.org.
-If you are mailing your score directly, our institution code is “4494”.
+- TOEFL: (minimum score of 133 on the computer-based test, or 450 on the paper-based test, or 45 on the Internet-based Test).
+Information regarding TOEFL may be obtained at www.ets.org.
+If you are mailing your score report directly, our institution code is “4494.”

 The following items are required for current F-1 Visa students transferring into Mt.
 SAC: